So whenever I know that a snowstorm is coming, I always like to try new recipes that I have been thinking about but never actually attempted.

 My obsession with this food started when I was little.
 Our next door neighbors moved in when I was around 1 years old.
 They also had a little girl who was just 2 years old.
 To make a long story short, between our family and her family, there were 7 kids all very close in age.
 We joked our moms were having a baby competition.
 With all these kids running around, we were together pretty much every single day.
 We were and still are each other’s second family!

 I would ALWAYS invite myself over when her mom was cooking homemade Puerto Rican food.
-I seriously loved it.
-I was never shy about asking for another helping of rice and beans.
+Seriously, I loved it.
+Nor was I ever shy about asking for another helping of rice and beans.
 And as we got older, we have shared a glass or 7 of homemade coquito 🙂

 Here we are on our second trip to Puerto Rico together!